The German Record Critics' Award

 To remain independent from the commercial interests of the production companies, the jury officially registered as a charity in 1988.
 The Association is supported by the Minister of State for Culture and the Media.
-Since January 2010, the office moved from Berlin to Bonn into the „Haus der Kultur“, host for a variety of cultural institutions promoting music and cultural affairs.
-The members of the jury are not paid to make their selections for the Critic’s Award – in their day jobs they work as journalists, editors or musicologists.
-They broadcast programmes for public, private and online internet radio, write music reviews for newspapers and specialized magazines, do research on music history or even play music as DJs in international clubs.
+In January 2010 the office moved from Berlin to "Haus der Kultur" in Bonn, host for a variety of cultural institutions promoting music and cultural affairs.
+The members of the jury give their time voluntarily, alongside their professional jobs as jounalists, editors or musicologists.
+They broadcast programmes for public, private and online internet radio, write music reviews for newspapers and specialized magazines, do research on music history and even play music as DJs in international clubs.

 „Annual Awards“ ("Jahrespreise") are presented to as many as 15 outstanding productions, and „Certificates of Special Merit“ ("Ehrenurkunden") are awarded to three artists and producers for lifetime achievement in recording.

 With its „Quarterly Critics' Choice“ ("Bestenliste") the German Record Critics' Award recommends new releases which merit special attention, either for the quality of interpretation or creativity, or for their value to the repertoire.
 These lists provide a candid picture of new releases of outstanding importance judged on purely artistic grounds.
 Every CD and DVD released during the past three months is eligible for selection in the following 32 categories:

 3. Chamber Music